 Daniel Underhill Professor of Music

-His research has been supported by fellowships from sources in Canada (Social Sciences and Humanities Research Council), Germany (Deutscher Akademischer Austauschdienst, Alexander von Humboldt Stiftung), and the USA (National Endowment for the Humanities, American Council of Learned Societies).
+His research has been supported by fellowships from agencies in Canada (Social Sciences and Humanities Research Council), England (Woolf Institute), Germany (D.A.A.D., and Humboldt Foundation), and the USA (National Endowment for the Humanities, and American Council of Learned Societies).

 He has written several books on Bach and on Handel:

 And He shall Purify the Sons of Levi: A Re-reading of Handel's Messiah (Yale University Press, forthcoming, in January 2014).

 Bach's Oratorios - The Parallel German-English Texts, with Annotations (Oxford University Press, 2008).

 Creative Responses to Bach from Mozart to Hindemith (University of Nebraska Press, 1998), editor.

 Lutheranism, anti-Judaism, and Bach's St. John Passion (Oxford University Press, 1998).

 An Introduction to Bach Studies (Oxford University Press, 1998), co-author Daniel R. Melamed.